valkey-io/valkey-doc/docs/reference/cluster-spec.md

 ### Client connections and redirection handling

-To be efficient, Redis Cluster clients maintain a map of the current slot configuration.
+To be efficient, Valkey Cluster clients maintain a map of the current slot configuration.
 However, this configuration is not *required* to be up to date.
 When contacting the wrong node results in a redirection, the client can update its internal slot map accordingly.